Paopun20/FNF-HyperCode-Engine/README.md

 ### How do I install HyperCode Engine?

-Not available for installation at this time or download from [GitHub actions](https://github.com/Paopun20/FNF-HyperCode-Engine/actions)!
+You can download the latest stable version from the [GitHub Releases page](https://github.com/Paopun20/FNF-HyperCode-Engine/releases)
+For early access to the newest builds, check out the [GitHub Actions page](https://github.com/Paopun20/FNF-HyperCode-Engine/actions)

 ### How can I report bugs or issues?